Planning poker: Procedure

 The cards are numbered as they are to account for the fact that the longer an estimate is, the more uncertainty it contains.
-Thus, if a developer wants to play a 6 he is forced to reconsider and either work through that some of the perceived uncertainty does not exist and play a 5, or accept a conservative estimate accounting for the uncertainty and play an 8.
+Thus, if a developer wants to play a 6 they are forced to reconsider and either work through that some of the perceived uncertainty does not exist and play a 5, or accept a conservative estimate accounting for the uncertainty and play an 8.